fanf2/draft-dprive-aadot/draft.md

 ## Non-delegation records in the parent zone?

-It's extremely difficult to change which DNS records can appear in a
-delegation: they are restricted to NS, DS, and glue addresses.
-But in principle the parent zone could contain information about a delegation in a separate subdomain, like
+Although it's extremely difficult to change which DNS records can appear at a delegation, in principle the parent zone could contain information about a delegation in a separate subdomain, like

         zone.example.
 NS    ns1.zone.example.
         zone.example.
 NS    ns2.zone.example.